AlaEddineElabed/Retina-Segmentation-Task/README.md

 ==============================

 Retinal Vessel Segmentation on a collection of retinal vessel images from various Datasets: CHASE_DB1,DRIVE,HRF and STARE.
+# instructions to make the project work:
+For this project to work:
+-you need to start by cloning this github repo into your local machine.
+-you need to pip install the requirements in requirements.txt -you need to download the dataset: https://www.kaggle.com/datasets/ipythonx/retinal-vessel-segmentation into the folder data/raw
+-Finally, use the notebook "Data exploration and first model" to train the Unet Architecture on the data and run the .save cell.
+This will save the model in /model.

 Project Organization
 ------------